void

 Background

-Mladočeši (the Young Czech Party) - officially Národní strana svobodomyslná (the National Liberal Party), was a Czech political party that existed from 1874 to 1918.
+MladočešiYoung Czech Party - officially Národní strana svobodomyslná (the National Liberal Party), was a Czech political party that existed from 1874 to 1918.
 The party reached its zenith after 1890.
-Due to their for the time radical demands on universal suffrage and greater autonomy for the Czech lands of Austria-Hungary, they received considerable support in their homeland but correspondingly greater opposition from Vienna.
+Due to their, for the time, radical demands for universal suffrage, and greater autonomy for the Czech lands of Austria-Hungary, they enjoyed considerable support in their homeland but faced correspondingly greater opposition from Vienna.

 Quote(s) from the novel